-Figure 1: Hasse diagram of the "Chinese lantern" form of MO_2 .
+Fig. 1.
+Hasse diagram of the "Chinese lantern" form of MO_2 .

-The requirement (iii) that the embedding φ preserves all ortholattice operations (even for nonco-measurable and nonorthogonal propositions) would mean that $\varphi(p-) \wedge (\varphi(q-) \lor \varphi(q+)) \neq (\varphi(p-) \land \varphi(q-)) \lor (\varphi(p-) \land \varphi(q+))$.
+The requirement (iii) that the embedding φ preserves all ortholattice operations (even for noncomeasurable and nonorthogonal propositions) would mean that $\varphi(p-) \wedge (\varphi(q-) \lor \varphi(q+)) \neq (\varphi(p-) \land \varphi(q-)) \lor (\varphi(p-) \land \varphi(q+))$.
 That is, the argument implies that the distributive law is not satisfied in the range of φ .
 But since the range of φ is a subset of a Boolean algebra and for any Boolean algebra the distributive law is satisfied, this yields a contradiction.

-Could we still hope for a reasonable kind of embedding of a quantum universe into a classical one by weakening our requirements, most notably (iii)?
-In the next three sections we are going to give different answers to this question.
-In the first section we restrict the set of propositions among which we wish to preserve the three operations complement ', or \lor , and and \land .
+Could we still hope for a reasonable kind of embedding of a quantum universe in a classical one by weakening our requirements, most notably (iii)?
+In the next three sections we give different answers to this question.
+In the first section we restrict the set of propositions among which we wish to preserve the three operations complement', $or \lor$, and $and \land$.
 We will see that the Kochen-Specker result gives a very strong negative answer even when the restriction is considerable.
 In the second section we analyze what happens if we try to preserve not all operations but just the complement.
-Here we will obtain a positive answer.
+Here we obtain a positive answer.
 In the third section we discuss a different embedding which preserves the order relation but no ortholattice operation.